 The Knox County Christian Home School Association (KCCHSA) is a support group and communication center for families homeschooling in Knox and surrounding Ohio counties.
 KCCHSA was founded in the early 1990’s, but its roots date back prior to 1987, when homeschooling was first legalized in Ohio.
-We currently have 150+ member families; that’s enough students to fill more than one public elementary school!

 Our leadership is provided by volunteer parents who homeschool their own children; current Presidents Matthew and Melanie Hexter live in Apple Valley and homeschool their six children.